-Unfortunately, as much as the AUH Express is a vast improvement in transport connections between the two cities, it still does not resolve the fact that there’s no direct connection between the two major international airports.
+Unfortunately, as much as the AUH Express is a vast improvement in transport connections between the two cities, it still does not resolve the fact that there’s no direct connection between the two major international airports of the UAE.

-If you plan connecting flights between the two cities, you should allow yourself a minimum of 6 hours to allow connections.
+If you plan connecting flights between the two cities, you should allow yourself a minimum of 6 hours in case there are any deals in connections.

 - Don’t forget to pack your travel insurance!